thecharm/TMR/README.md

 You need to download three kinds of data to run the code.

-1. The raw images of MNRE.
+1. The raw images of [MNRE](https://github.com/thecharm/MNRE).
-2. The visual objects from the raw images.
+2. The visual objects from the raw images from [HVPNeT](https://github.com/zjunlp/HVPNeT), many thanks.
 3. Our generated images of MNRE.

 Then you should put folders `img_org`, `img_vg`, `diffusion_pic` under the "./data" path.